Johanna Bockman

 Globalization, neoliberalism, economic sociology, Eastern Europe, socialism and postsocialism, gentrification, Washington, DC

 Professor Bockman works in globalization studies, economic sociology, urban studies, and East European Studies.
 Her book Markets in the Name of Socialism: The Left-Wing Origins of Neoliberalism was published by Stanford University Press.
 In her research and teaching, Bockman uses comparative and historical methods, moving beyond studies of nation states to explorations of transnational trends, such as neoliberalisms, socialisms, and the non-aligned movement.
-She has been nominated for a 2021 George Mason University Teaching Excellence Award.

 Click here for a short video on Dr. Bockman's research and teaching.

-"The Aesthetics of Gentrification: Modern Art, Settler Colonialism, and Anti-Colonialism in Washington, DC," International Journal of Urban and Regional Research (2021), http://doi.org/10.1111/1468-2427.13046.
+"The Aesthetics of Gentrification: Modern Art, Settler Colonialism, and Anti-Colonialism in Washington, DC."
+International Journal of Urban and Regional Research (2021), http://doi.org/10.1111/1468-2427.13046.

-“Removing the public from public housing: Public-private redevelopment of the Ellen Wilson Dwellings in Washington, DC,” Journal of Urban Affairs 43(2)(2021): 308-328. https://doi.org/10.1080/07352166.2018.1457406.
+“Removing the public from public housing: Public-private redevelopment of the Ellen Wilson Dwellings in Washington, DC.”
+Journal of Urban Affairs 43(2)(2021): 308-328. https://doi.org/10.1080/07352166.2018.1457406.

 "Democratic Socialism in Chile and Peru: Revisiting the “Chicago Boys” as the Origin of Neoliberalism," Comparative Studies in Society and History 61(3)(2019):654–679.